 A glutamine supplement can be beneficial for recovery.
 Workouts, especially weight training and HIIT type of workouts are an intense expense for the body: for the muscles and central nervous system.
 Because of that, our immune systems actually suffer after exercise.
 Some studies have shown glutamine helps support the immune system especially in exercise recovery.
 Also, post-workout, we have depleted muscle glycogen stores (glycogen is the body’s storage form of carbohydrates).
 For this reason, we like to have a nice meal after we workout to refill these stores and aid in recovery.
 Glutamine has been shown to help the muscle cells replenish their glycogen stores.

-Eh, all of this sounds great, but I’m not a big believer.
-The problem is not glutamine; it’s the glutamine supplements and how much they are under dosed.
-The amount of glutamine needed to achieve all that was described above is way off from the amount glutamine provided in a supplement serving, making the benefits not really beneficial.
-Overall, I just see this as one more supplement to add to the list and in my case, it’s one supplement I just rather not add to MY list although I do know many ladies who take it regularly.
+The jury is still out on glutamine for me.
+Overall, I just see this as one more supplement to add to the list and in my case, it’s one supplement I just rather not add to MY list although I do know many ladies who take it regularly and love it.